shreyash139-eren/UNIT03/DashboardWithDebounce/readme.md

 The main challenge was the array of names took me moe than an hour just to find and make them string and put them inside an array ,I think it took me more than 90 minutes.

-Added to counters first to display the count of keystroke in the searchbar or the character counter of search bar and the second counter for the count of matching names.
+Added two counters first to display the count of keystroke in the searchbar or the character counter of search bar and the second counter for the count of matching names.
 Implemented both successfully with responsiveness .